matn7/CS-Notes/src/main/java/spring/SPRING-5.md

 - Starters are top level dependencies for popular Java libraries.
 - Will bring in dependencies for the project and related Spring components:
     - Starter `spring-boot-starter-data-jpa` brings in:
-        - Hibernate.
+        - Hibernate
         - Spring Data JPA - and related Spring dependencies.

 ### Spring Boot Annotations

 - `@SpringBootApplication` - main annotation to use includes:
-    - `@Configuration` - Declares class as Spring Configuration.
+    - `@Configuration:` Declares class as Spring Configuration.
-    - `@EnableAutoConfiguration` - Enables auto configuration.
+    - `@EnableAutoConfiguration:` Enables auto configuration.
-    - `@ComponentScan` - Scans for components in current package and all child packages.
+    - `@ComponentScan:` Scans for components in current package and all child packages.

 ### Disabling Specific Auto Config